 Ishikawa Jozan | Letter

 I respectfully read your letter written on the eighth day of this month.
 And for the ten mackerels from Noto [mackerel is a signature product from Noto.
-As is tea from Uji or Sake from Itami , not to mention Whale from Iki], you send me each time, I cannot thank you enough.
+As is tea from Uji or Sake from Itami, and not to mention Whale from Iki], you send me each time, I cannot thank you enough.
 I congratulate you on your health.
-Also, the old man here spends days mostly without troubles.
+Also, the old man here [i.e. Jozan himself] spends days mostly without trouble.
 Thus, do not worry about me.

 Ishikawa Jozan (1583–1672)